 Tips to preventing infection:

-Crizotinib can cause changes in your heartbeat (QT prolongation), slow or abnormal heartbeats.
+This medication can cause slow or abnormal heartbeats (bradycardia) or an abnormal heart rhythm called QT prolongation.
 Notify your healthcare provider right away if you feel abnormal heartbeats or if you feel dizzy or faint.